New combo aims to shrink MALT lymphoma with less radiation damage

 Summary

-This study tests a two-step treatment for adults with early-stage MALT lymphoma, a slow-growing cancer.
-First, patients get a very low dose of radiation over two days, then take a daily pill called orelabrutinib for up to 6 months.
-The goal is to control the disease while avoiding harsh side effects like dry mouth or cataracts from standard radiation.
-About 60 people will join this phase 2 trial to see if the approach is safe and effective.
+This phase 2 trial is testing a new approach for adults with stage I-II MALT lymphoma, a slow-growing cancer of the lymph nodes.
+Participants first receive a very low dose of radiation (4 Gy total) over two days, then take a daily targeted drug called orelabrutinib for up to 6 months.
+The goal is to see if this combination can effectively control the disease while reducing long-term side effects like dry mouth or cataracts that can occur with standard radiation.
+About 60 people will take part, and they will be followed for at least 3 months to check how well the treatment works and how safe it is.

 Get updates